JakobTinhofer/WINF_Matura_Server/README.md

+# THIS PROJECT IS ARCHIVED.
+The project should still be functional with all the features described below, but is no longer maintained.
+This also means that the used packages have not been updated and may contain security vulnerabilities not known at the time of developing.
+Also, the code was written quite a while ago and under different circumstances (for a school project), and therefore does not really live up to my current standards (even though it is fully functional), which is why I have archived this repo.

 # WINF Matura 2021/2022
 A small webapp providing an overview of the matura topics for informatics in the schoolyear of 2021/2022.
 When finished, this webapp should allow for blog-like activities.

 This Project was realized on the MESN-Stack (MongoDB, Express.js, Svelte.js and Node.js) and is mainly an experiment for me to explore these technologies

 DISCLAMER: This project is more of a personal project / experiment with technologies new for me.
-A lot of the code here is terrible, since this is a learning process.
-But still, this code (mostly) works.
-If you find an issue, feel free to let me know! :)
+A lot of the code here is not on the level of my other projects (or my work), since this is just a small experiment in a way.
+Nonetheless, everything works fine.

 ## Features
 This webapp functions as kind of a mashup of a web server and blog platform, allowing users to create Sites to which they can upload arbitrary files!
 (Sounds dangerous, probably is).
 These are some of the functionalities as of now: